 Some image file formats support multiple discrete subimages to be stored in one file, and/or miltiple resolutions for each image to form a MIPmap.
 When you open () an ImageInput, it will by default point to the first (i.e., number 0) subimage in the file, and the highest resolution (level 0) MIP-map level.
 You can switch to viewing another subimage or MIP-map level using the seek_subimage () function:

 '''

-auto in = ImageInput::open (filename);
+auto inp = ImageInput::open (filename);

-...

 int subimage = 1;

 int miplevel = 0;

-if (in->seek_subimage (subimage, miplevel)) {
+if (inp->seek_subimage (subimage, miplevel)) {

-...
+... process the subimage/miplevel ...

 } else {

 ... no such subimage/miplevel ...

 }

 '''